akveo/react-native-ui-kitten/docs/contents/articles/image/index.md

 <div class="component" image="https://thumbs.gfycat.com/IncredibleAnotherDorado-size_restricted.gif"></div>

-`RkModalImg` is extension on basic Image that opens image to full screen on click:
+`RkModalImg` is extension on basic Image that also opens it in full screen on tap:

 ```html
 import {RkModalImg} from 'react-native-ui-kitten';